Season Schedule

 SF-COL

-The pitching spotlight belongs to Chris Sale, whose 2.10 ERA is the best among the featured and notable starters and makes him the clearest tone-setter on tonight’s board.
+The pitching spotlight belongs to Eduardo Rodriguez, whose 2.21 ERA is the best among the featured and notable starters and makes him the day’s clearest tone-setter on the mound.

 Today's Games · 15